 Service to Others

-The foundation of our curriculum is the development of the self — the intellectual, social, moral and physical capacities — in service to others.
+The foundation of our curriculum is the development of the self — the intellectual, social, moral and physical capacities in creating a harmonious and creative environment.
 It is the essential recognition that a well-developed intellect is not enough if the heart – the social, moral, and artistic faculties – are not cultivated as well.

 Our curriculum produces independent, critical thinkers who are imbued with the virtues and social graces espoused by the classical development of humans, preparing them to be successful in any endeavor while making a positive impact on our society.